intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 For examples, adding, removing, and enumerating search roots and scope rules can be written by the following :

 The ISearchCrawlScopeManager tells the search engine about containers to crawl and/or watch, and items under those containers to include or exclude.
-To add a new search root, instantiate an ISearchRoot object, set the root attributes (ISearchRoot::put_RootURL), and then call ISearchCrawlScopeManager::AddRoot and pass it a pointer to ISearchRoot object.
+To add a new search root, instantiate an ISearchRoot object, set the root attributes, and then call ISearchCrawlScopeManager::AddRoot and pass it a pointer to ISearchRoot object.

 ```cpp
 // Add RootInfo & Scope Rule